R-nvim/R.nvim/doc/remote_access.md

 }
 ```

-Most of Nvim-R's key bindings call functions that send code to R, and, because they
+Most of R-Nvim's key bindings call functions that send code to R, and, because they
 will not be used, it is better to disable them:

 ```lua